 Photography is used in the advertising industry to convey a sense of glamour envy in order to sell us things.
 It is extensively used in the fashion and glamour industries; editorial photography is used to illustrate articles in magazines; whilst pornography relies upon the photographic image for its own survival; photographs are informants of identity and are used for methods of social control.
 Photographs are polymorphic entities.

 Our engagement with art, culture and the constant flux of the world about us defines our sense of destiny and who we are as peoples living in different cultures, from small groups of people to whole societies.
-Culture is a social heirloom passed down the generations which imparts significance and meaning to our way of life and remains open to re-interpretation, manipulation and is in a constant state of flux.
-Art and culture is an ever changing entity.
+Culture is a social heirloom passed down the generations which imparts significance and meaning to our way of life and remains open to re-interpretation and manipulation, and is in a constant state of flux.
+Art and culture is an ever changing entity that shapes the world as we know it.
+It's a celebration of living in all its complexity and an intimate expression of the human condition.

-Art and our own authenticity is an intimate process of communication with self and the world we build around us and shapes who we are as individuals.
-It gives us happiness, fulfillment and times of deep celebration and joy and is the driving force with which we live life to the full.
-Within our present milieu where cultural values are becoming homogenised and losing their individualism and autheticity, art and creativity has the definite potential to fill the void that the capitalist dream leaves in its wake.
+Within our present milieu, where cultural values are becoming homogenised and losing their individualism and autheticity, art and creativity has the definite potential to fill the void that the capitalist dream leaves in its wake.